-As at January 31, 2017, the Company has a 100% earned interest in certain mineral claims located in the Kyle Lake area of Ontario.
-These claims are subject to a 10% carried interest in favour of Kel-Ex Development Ltd. ("Kel-Ex").
+As at July 31, 2017, the Company has a 100% earned interest in certain mineral claims located in the Kyle Lake area of Ontario.
+These claims are subject to a 10% carried interest in favour of Kel-Ex Development Ltd. ("Kel-Ex"), a company related by virtue of a common director.
 In September 2011, the Company acquired all of Arctic Star Exploration Corp's ("Arctic Star") remaining joint venture interests in the Company's Kyle Lake, James Bay Lowlands and Attawapiskat projects for a lump sum payment of \$264,862.
 Also pursuant to the agreement, the Company will pay Arctic Star a further \$2,000,000 in circumstances where a mine is put into production on the claims comprising the Kyle Lake project.